 With Google Ads, you can create remarkable video campaigns with a range of ad formats to engage customers on YouTube and across video partner sites.
 Even though the video ad content has to be hosted on YouTube, your ad can appear across websites and apps running in Google video partners, which increases brand awareness.

-These videos generally have lower product value than traditional advertisements; however, they offer an affordable, alternative way to forge a personal connection with your target audience.
-Essentially, they fulfill the same function as blogs but in video format.
+Sharing content generated by users, especially from influential people, can boost your brand’s credibility.
+Encourage users to tag you in their posts so that you can easily find these videos.
+These videos offer an affordable, alternative way to forge a personal connection with your potential customers.
+Essentially, they fulfill some of the same function as blogs but in video format.

 Vlogs also work really well on Instagram Stories.
 It’s easy for brands to create their own content and share user-generated content (USG), which acts as social proof that their products and services are worth buying.